fbpx

 Is Self-Retracting Lifeline the Same as a Yo-Yo?

-Yo-yo, self-retracting lifeline, self-retracting lanyard, retracts, self-retracting devices, retractable lifelines….
+Yo-yo, self-retracting lifeline, self retractable lanyard, retracts, self-retracting devices, retractable lifelines….
 The names for these lifesavers create a long and ever changing list depending on what region you’re from and what industry you work in.
 What you really need to know is that, yes, they are all referring to the same device.
 A lifeline that pays out, retracts, causes deceleration, and arrests as a fall occurs is classified as a retractable lifeline.

 What is a Retractable Lifeline?